microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaLifecyclePolicyGroup.md

 This example adds a group to the lifecycle policy.

-- `-Id` parameter specifies the ID of the Lifecycle Policy add to the group.
+- `-GroupLifecyclePolicyId` parameter specifies the ID of the Lifecycle Policy add to the group.
 - `-GroupId`  parameter specifies the ID of the group add to the Lifecycle Policy.

 ## Parameters